 4. Potential harm to the body from suddenly stopping substance use can be averted.

 Certain substances, even legally prescribed ones, can have a significant impact on a person when use is ended abruptly.
 Alcohol is one of those substances whose sudden absence from the body can lead to medical complications, including fatal outcomes.
-Short-term detox in a medical facility allows a patient to avoid the risk of those complications while under the care of a team of professionals.
+Utilizing a medical facility for short-term alcohol detox in Dallas allows a patient to avoid the risk of those complications while under the care of a team of professionals.

 5. Physical impacts on the body from substance use can be addressed in short-term detox.